Dashboard

 app_dashboard_update_main_display_bluetooth_info()

-Update the Bluetooth connection information on the main interface
+update the Bluetooth connection information on the main interface

 app_dashboard_update_main_display_phone_infor()

-Update the phone information on the main interface
+update the phone information on the main interface

 app_dashboard_update_main_display_message_infor()

-Update the message information on the main interface
+update the message information on the main interface

 GUI control description